 What we do once an outbreak is declared

 - define a quarantine area of 1.5 km radius from which host fruit cannot be removed

 - ensure no host fruit or vegetables, other than preserved or cooked is removed from properties in the area

-- establish a suspension zone of up to 15 km within which host fruit is treated prior to removal
+- establish a suspension zone of up to 15 km within which host fruit is treated before removal

 - destroy all fruit on infested trees in the eradication area